ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 A stronger level of assurance of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
-The component that is implicitly trusted is often referred to as a Root of Trust.
+The component that is implicitly trusted is often referred to as a root of trust.

 A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists:

    1. The key material used to authenticate and integrity protect the conveyance channel is trusted by the Verifier to speak for the Attesting Environment(s) that collected claims about the Target Environment(s).
    2. All unprotected Evidence that is conveyed is supplied exclusively by the Attesting Environment that has the key  material that protects the conveyance channel
-   3. The Root of Trust protects both the conveyance channel key material and the Attesting Environment with equivalent strength protections.
+   3. The root of trust protects both the conveyance channel key material and the Attesting Environment with equivalent strength protections.

 ## Endorser and Verifier Owner